Florida homestead exemption: rules and requirements

 Homestead protection covers more than just traditional single-family homes.
 The homestead law protects not only real estate, but also condominiums, stationary houseboats, co-ops, and even long-term leases as long as the property constitutes the debtor’s primary residence.

-A person must occupy and reside in the property in order for it to qualify for the homestead exemption.
+A person must occupy and reside in the property in order for it to qualify for homestead protection.
 In other words, the person must move in with their principal belongings.

 This does not mean a person cannot temporarily reside elsewhere.
 If that were the case, a person would never be allowed to stay in a hotel, attend school, or stay at a second home for a season.
 But no matter how long the temporary absence from the property, the owner must intend to return to the homestead as their home.